 “She looks like a movie star,” she gushed.

-Hair stylists and nail technicians from Mario Tricoci had transformed a Skokie home’s living room into a mini salon April 30, when they treated Libenu Foundation clients and caretakers to complementary hair and makeup services.
+Hair stylists and nail technicians from Mario Tricoci had transformed a Skokie home’s living room into a mini salon April 30, when they treated Libenu Foundation residents and caretakers to complementary hair and makeup services.

 Libenu, from the Hebrew word meaning “our hearts,” aims to better serve disabled and special-needs Jewish adults by maximizing their independence through inclusive community settings.